scusi/vmray/TlsCertReadme.md

 BTW: In a similar fashion you can for example make sure to use a certain proxy to connect to your vmray instance.

-How to dd more root CAs
+How to add more root CAs
 =======================

 Imagen you have more than one instance of vmray and they use certificates